GravisZro/scfs/README.md

   Note: Directories are automatically created and destroyed.
 Daemons can only create socket files.

-## Clients
+## Agents
-A client only needs to check and open if a specific socket for their daemon exists.
+An agent only needs to try to open a specific socket for their daemon.